Skellig Michael: Stairs and paths

-The south steps are most commonly used today and merge with the north steps at Christ's Saddle, to lead to the monastery.
+The south steps are most commonly used today and merge with the north steps at Christ's Saddle, leading to the monastery.
 They cross several archaeological features, including a prayer station and walling.
 They are in good condition and were probably repaired by the lighthouse builders.
 Their weakest point, directly above Christ's Saddle, suffers wear and tear from continual use by modern visitors and requires continual maintenance.
 The landing steps may have been built by the lighthouse builders; 14 steps apart from the main landing are virtually inaccessible, stopping short at both ends and leading neither to the sea nor to the highest levels.

 The lower part of the east steps above Blind Man's Cove was heavily blasted with dynamite in 1820 during the construction of the pier and Lighthouse Road, and are now inaccessible from the landing point.
 The steps above this level, on a very steep climb along a sheer face, have been subject to conservation, most recently in 2002/2003 when large amounts of overgrowth were removed, and are today in good condition.

 In culture

 In the first episode of the 1969 BBC documentary Civilisation: A Personal View by Kenneth Clark, the art historian Kenneth Clark described the island's buildings and pathways as "an extraordinary achievement of courage and tenacity".
 He observed that "looking back from the great civilizations of twelfth-century France or seventeenth-century Rome, it is hard to believe, that for quite a long time—almost a hundred years—western Christianity survived by clinging to places like Skellig Michael, a pinnacle of rock eighteen miles from the Irish coast, rising 700 ft out of the sea".
-Adam Nicolson details the island in his 2004 book Seamanship.
+Adam Nicolson details the island in his 2004 book Seamanship: A Voyage Along the Wild Coasts of the British Isles.
+The photographer Peter Cox published The Skelligs: Islands on the Edge of the World in 2020, a collection photographed on and around the islands over nearly a decade.

 Several films and documentaries have used the island as a filming location.
 The island was used to film the planet Ahch-To in Star Wars: The Force Awakens (2015) and Star Wars: The Last Jedi (2017).
 Aerial footage of the island was also used in Star Wars: The Rise of Skywalker (2019).
 It also served as a location for the final scene in Heart of Glass (1976).

-Emma Donoghue's 2022 book Haven is a fictional account of the first monks settling on Skellig Michael in the 7th century.